komodorio/docs/docs/Integrations/AzureActiveDirectory/Azure-Role-Provisioning.md

 We then fill in the form like below, and then finally click "Save":
 <img src="./img/manage-claim.png">

-What will happen as a result is that every new SAML response that is sent upon user authentication will contain the attribute "komodorRoles", which the Komodor app expects to receive.
-This attribute will contain a list of all the values of the roles that are assigned to said user (i.e. the role IDs).

 That's it!
 Next time the user logs in to Komodor via Azure AD, they will have been assigned the roles in Komodor which are respective to the roles they have been assigned in Azure.